milka77/z-services/README.md

 # Z Services
 Milestone Project #1: User-Centric Frontend Development - Code Institute

-Z Services is a small businnes who cleaning windows with purified water in Wigan and surrounding areas.
+Z Services is a small business who cleaning windows with purified water in Wigan and surrounding areas.
 You can find the live demo of the site [here:](https://milka77.github.io/z-services/ "Z Services Homepage")

 ## UX

 I want to create a clean design for the site focused on the basic information about the company and their service.
-For the collapsable mobile navigation menu I've used only CSS to create a mobile version of the navigation.
+For the collapsible mobile navigation menu, I've used only CSS to create a mobile version of the navigation.
 I got the hint “checkbox” from my mentor Ali, I get the inspiration from these sites:: [inspiration 1](http://jsfiddle.net/5FzRL/4/) and [inspiration 2](https://codepen.io/42EG4M1/pen/ByvGPa).
 I reviewed those two code snippets and created my own code and menu.

 ### User Stories
-* At the **opening page** on **_Destop computers_** users should be able to see the navigation bar at the top of the page in fixed position.
-When users hovering over the navigation the links should change the background color and text color to clearly see which menu they want to activate.
+* At the **opening page** on **_Desktop computers,_** users should be able to see the navigation bar at the top of the page in a fixed position.
+When users hovering over the navigation the links should change the background colour and text colour to clearly see which menu they want to activate.
-At the **_Mobile version_** they should see the menu button fixed on the top left corner.
+At the **_Mobile version_,** they should see the menu button fixed on the top left corner.
 While they press this button the navigation menu will expand to the top of the page.
 By pressing it again the navigation will be closing.
-* **Navigation bar** on large screens, when users hovering over the navigation the links should change the background color and text color to clearly see which menu they want to activate.
+* The **Navigation bar** on large screens, when users hovering over the navigation the links should change the background colour and text colour to clearly see which menu they want to activate.
 By pressing any of the navigation features the site jumps to the selected section with a smooth scrolling effect by using the code `scroll-behavior: smooth;`.
-* At **About me** section users should see a brief introduction and info from the company.
+* **About me,** section users should see a brief introduction and info from the company.
 * **F.A.Q.s** section should answer most of the questions of the users.
 If there are still any questions unanswered they should use the contact section to get the answer.
 * **Contact** section users should see a form which they can fill out and receive their free quotation shortly.